-- ·Training activities to workers, self-employed, unemployed, and would-be Entrepreneurs on priority topics, including staff exchange - Information and technical exchange on educational and training practices.

-- ·Training and support of special target groups (women, youths, disabled), focusing on cooperation and entrepreneurship. - ·Growth of digital competences of enterprises and self-employed aiming to support cross-border value chains - ·Corporate Infrastructure and equipment serving the above activities.
+- Training activities to workers, self-employed, unemployed, and would-be Entrepreneurs focused on cooperation and common activities. - Information and technical exchange on educational and training practices. - Support of self-employment entrepreneurship of special target groups as women, youths, disabled. - Growth of digital competences - Corporate Infrastructure and equipment serving the above activities.